Women Running Marathons: Weighing the Risks and Benefits

 - Therapy may be necessary to manage stress triggers, provide emotional support, and to monitor dietary changes.

-Once good eating habits are established, the next two pieces of the triad will be easier to manage.
+Once good eating habits are established, the next 2 pieces of the triad will be easier to manage.

 Amenorrhea varies with the intensity of physical activity.
 The amenorrhea of the female athlete triad is caused by a combination of too much exercise and lack of adequate nutrition.
 The intense demands on your body combined with lack of fuel causes hormonal imbalances that can lead to amenorrhea.